mrzobot/legal/privacy-policy.md

-# Privacy Policy for Pool Score Tracker
+# Privacy Policy for BilliardXScore

 **Effective Date:** May 5, 2025

 ## Introduction
-Pool Score Tracker ("we", "us", or "our") respects your privacy.
+BilliardXScore ("we", "us", or "our") respects your privacy.
 This Privacy Policy explains how we handle your information when you use our app.

 ## Information We Collect